Faculty and Staff

 Anne Shibley, Assistant Principal

 Annie has ten years of teaching experience and believes in education equality.
-Annie received a BA in Elementary Education and a Master of Education, on Special Education at Lesley University in Cambridge.
-She started as a kindergarten teacher in Boston, MA.
+Annie received a B.A. in Elementary Education and a Master of Education, in Special Education at Lesley University in Cambridge.
+She started as a kindergarten teacher in Boston.
 She then moved to California and became a Special Education Teacher in middle and elementary school classrooms at Seneca Family of Agencies therapeutic day school, serving high needs youth for four years.
 After the Haitian earthquake in 2010, Annie moved to Haiti where she provided relief efforts and education.
 Annie started her career in San Francisco by helping to initiate a partnership between Seneca Family of Agencies and SFUSD.
 She then began coaching teachers at OP before jumping into the Assistant Principal role.

-Kimberly Burns, Kindergarten Teacher
+Gina Centanni, Kindergarten Teacher

-Haley George, First Grade Teacher
+Alexis Kelly, First Grade Teacher

 Samantha Kelly, First Grade Teacher

 Samantha is a Bay Area native.
 She grew up in Marin County before venturing over to the East Bay for school.
-She received a BA in Liberal and Civic Studies and Masters degree in Education from Saint Mary’s College of California.
+She received a B.A. in Liberal and Civic Studies and Master's Degree in Education from Saint Mary’s College of California.
 Her studies focused on social justice in elementary schools, leading her to recognize that education is truly the best way to create change within our world.
 She is passionate about creating a positive, safe, and loving environment for her students.

 Sabiá Pinheiro, Physical Education Teacher